UPBGE/UPBGE-Docs/source/manual/editors/properties/render.rst

    AA Samples
       The number of AA samples to use for MSAA.
    Bit Depth
-      Number of bits used to represent color of each pixel in full-screen display.
+      Number of bits used to represent color of each pixel in fullscreen display.
    Refresh Rate
-      Number of frames per second of full-screen display.
+      Number of frames per second of fullscreen display.

 Stereo